ETF taxes Switzerland: Optimize your portfolio with these 5 tax-saving tips

 Withholding tax

-Despite these tax advantages, we consider a globally diversified ETF portfolio to be clearly the better choice for risk/return reasons and to avoid the home bias that is harmful from an investor’s perspective.
+Despite these tax advantages, we consider a globally diversified ETF portfolio to be the better choice for risk/return reasons and to avoid the home bias that is harmful from an investor’s perspective.

-Tax domicile influences your return
+Tax domicile of the fund influences your return

-Table 2 also shows that the tax effect has an even greater impact on performance than the ongoing product costs (TER).
+The following comparison also shows that the tax effect has an even greater impact on performance than the ongoing product costs (TER).

 ETFs without a Swiss domicile that track a Swiss equity index such as the “SLI” are therefore only likely to be suitable from a tax perspective for investors who are not subject to tax in Switzerland.